-Physicists tell us that the universe is controlled by just four fundamental forces.
-Gravity and electromagnetism operate on a scale that we can readily recognize, while the strong and weak forces act on the atomic level to keep atoms together or to break them apart.
+Physicists tell us the universe is controlled by just four fundamental forces.
+Gravity and electromagnetism operate on a scale we can readily recognize, while the strong and weak forces act on the atomic level to connect atoms or break them apart.

-The original reason for the Hungarian team's experiment was to search for a theoretical "dark photon," a proposed electromagnetic force carrier for dark matter, similar to the way that regular photons carry the electromagnetic force for normal matter.
-The new super-light boson does not appear to be the dark photon they were looking for, but its discovery is similarly profound.
+The original reason for the Hungarian team's experiment was to search for a theoretical "dark photon," a proposed electromagnetic force carrier for dark matter, similar to the way regular photons carry the electromagnetic force for normal matter.
+The new super-light boson may not have been the dark photon they were looking for, but its discovery could turn out to be similarly profound.

-“We are very confident about our experimental results,” said Attila Krasznahorkay of the Hungarian team.
-He added that the team has repeated the experiment several times and that the odds of it being a flukey result are 1 in 200 billion — so his confidence is certainly justified.
+“We are very confident about our experimental results,” Krasznahorkay told Nature in 2016.
+Unless the team missed something, he added, the odds of this being a flukey result are 1 in 200 billion.

 Scientists need to confirm the results of the 2016 experiment to advance this intriguing possibility, and these new findings are part of that ongoing replication effort.
 According to Feng, unless some experimental error has been overlooked, the chances that this doesn't reveal a fifth force of nature are 1 in 1 trillion.